MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-configuration-import-v10.md

 :::moniker range="=azure-pipelines"

 **`Depth`** - **Depth**<br>
 `string`.
 Optional.
-Use when `FileContentProfile EndsWith default`.<br>
+Use when `FileContentProfile is appconfig/default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Max depth to flatten to in configuration file (json and yaml files).
+Depth to flatten to in configuration file (json and yaml files).
 <!-- :::editable-content-end::: -->
 <br>